ivan-demchenko/ivan-demchenko.github.io/content/blog/2026-01-06-simple-way-to-simplify-ts.md

 ## Departing from hope-driven programming

-Correct!
-This is why TypeScript is not enough, after compilation you'll end up with plain JS anyway.
+TypeScript alone is not enough, after compilation you'll end up with plain JS anyway.
 That's why libraries like Zod are important.

 Let's encode the same constraints in Zod: